MAD-1: Development

 The MAD-1 was developed by Mad Computers, Inc., a company founded by John Nafeh in 1982 in Santa Clara, California.
 Before founding Mad, Nafeh had incorporated Multi-Media Video, Inc. (MMV), in 1977 to distribute Apple Computer's Apple II microcomputer in the Middle East.
 MMV generated $430,000 in Apple II sales to the Middle East in 1979 and $4.9 million in sales in 1982.
-The MAD-1's initial price tag of US$4,275 was higher than that of the original IBM PC after which the computer was modeled after, at that point in time.
+The MAD-1's initial price tag of US$4,275 was higher than that of the original IBM PC at that point in time.
 Mad sales representative Paul Schaut explained: "Once you get into the price game, you wind up getting into discounting, mass merchandising, and constantly chasing IBM's price cuts in order to stay under $600 to $700 cheaper. ...
 We plan to stay competitive with IBM, but we aren't selling the system on price alone.
 Compatibility with the IBM PC is only one of our features."

 The MAD-1 was one of the few IBM PC compatibles based on the 80186 processor.
 A shortage in 80186 processors in mid-1983 delayed its original release date from spring 1983 to late 1983.
 Mad was able to secure 20,000 processors for an equivalent amount of manufactured units by late 1983, and they released the MAD-1 in January 1984.